-I work with individuals, couples and groups.
+I work with women and men as individuals, couples and groups.

 I work from confidential consulting rooms in central Leeds with parking outside the door.

 I have appointments early morning, in office hours and in the evening.

 Training, qualifications & experience